Andr0id88/andr0id88.github.io/_posts/2023-05-30-custom-snippet-menu.md

 The end result will be a menu where you can search through a list of snippets and then automaticly paste it into the terminal, slack, email whatever you want and have selected - all this in very few clicks.
 It will look something like that is the end:
 ![image-center](/assets/images/snippet1.png){: .align-center}

-Just to illustrate here is a snippet for running batch jobs with xargs which is fairly lenght to type out
+Just to illustrate here is a snippet for running batch jobs with xargs that is fairly lenghty to type
 ![image-center](/assets/images/snippet2.png){: .align-center}

 ## Prerequisites